Godfather Buried Alive

-Godfather Buried Alive is the second and final studio album by Belizean-American rapper Shyne.
+Godfather Buried Alive is the second studio album by Belizean-American rapper Shyne.
 It was released on August 10, 2004 by Gangland Records and Def Jam Recordings.
 It was released during Shyne's 10-year prison sentence for a 1999 nightclub shooting in New York City.
 The album included 13 tracks, 12 of which were previously recorded vocals, while one was recorded over the phone from jail.
 It features guest appearances from Kurupt, Nate Dogg, Foxy Brown and Ashanti, and production from Kanye West, Swizz Beatz, Mike Dean and Just Blaze, among others.
 The album debuted at number three on the Billboard 200 with 158,000 copies sold in its first week, making Shyne the second rapper after 2Pac to have an album debut within the top five of the Billboard 200 while incarcerated.